 In Illinois, the statute of limitations for personal injury claims is two years from the date of the accident.
 Keep this statute of limitations in mind in the months that follow your accident – once two years elapse, most claims are no longer valid.
 After you receive medical attention, start working with a personal injury lawyer.

 If you are suffering from an injury caused by another party’s negligence, you have the right to seek compensation for your damages through a personal injury claim.
-To learn more, contact our team of experienced personal injury lawyers at Sabuco, Beck, Hansen & Massino, P.C. today to set up your initial consultation in our office.
+To learn more, contact our team of experienced personal injury lawyers at Sabuco Beck, P.C. today to set up your initial consultation in our office.
 We can answer any questions you have about the personal injury process and help you make the most productive choice for your case.